 – Insoluble low gravity solid (LGS) or drilled solid such as solids particles from cuttings

 Mud filter cake is a layer formed by solid particles in drilling mud against porous zones due to differential pressure between hydrostatic pressure and formation pressure.
 For the drilling operation, it is preferred to have a filter cake that is impermeable and thin.
-Practically, the filter cake should be less than or equal to 1/16 inch.
+Practically, the filter cake from API or HTHP fluid loss test should be less than or equal to 1/16 inch.
 If drilling fluid is not in a good shape, which results in a thick filter cake in the wellbore, it will lead to a stuck pipe situation and high torque/drag.

 This is a simple example to demonstrate how to determine quantity of material required in a simple mixing system.
 Let’s learn from the example below.